Yes. The Penthouse Pop Top is available separately.

-- Makes your interior more spacious with an 6’10” ceiling.
+- Makes your interior more spacious with a high ceiling.

 - Sleep two upstairs with the optional bed.

-panoramic visibility to enjoy the scenery during the day and the stars at night, and lots of natural skylight.
+- Enjoy the scenery during the day and the stars at night.

 - For privacy the front window flap zips closed.
 Side windows have opaque curtains that roll up/down.